laoguowangCP/godot-statechart-sharp/addons/statechart_sharp/nodeless/README.md

 - No safe wrapper classes (no State, StateInt, keep it simple)
 - Static memory alloc:

-    - Parse composition with array
+    - Parse composition with stackalloc array? (work around with order index)
     - Assign array length when construct compositions (including KVDict size)
     - For KVDicts, use span in setup stage (store iterate counters for each array)

-- Don't parse func internally, slightly more costy than method call
+- Don't parse func internally, slightly more costy than method call.

 ## Annotation